firstrally/node-firstrally/README.md

 Output is similar to the following.
 Notice that the top-most keys are the exchange ids, whose objects contain a label and an `streams` object that lists the streams.
 The keys within each exchange’s `streams` object are the stream ids (used by the real-time data and historical data APIs), and the values are an object containing data about the stream.

-All streams will contain a `primary_currency_code` -- often called the “base currency” -- and a `secondary_currency_code`, which is the currency being traded.
-Some streams, like Cryptsy, have other information provided by the exchange, but that information is not guaranteed across all exchanges and streams.

 ```
 {
   "bitx": {